ElectricPie/Zombie-Siege/README.md

 - In Unreal Engine: Open the project and let it compile the code automatically.

 Launch the game by clicking the Play button in Unreal Engine.

+### Building FMOD Banks
+To ensure FMOD audio works correctly in the Zombie Siege project, you need to build the FMOD banks:

+1. **Install FMOD Studio**:
+   - Download and install FMOD Studio 2.03.06 from the [FMOD website](https://www.fmod.com/download), you will need an FMOD account to download.

+2. **Open the FMOD Project**:
+   - Open FMOD project file (`ZombieSiege_FMODProject.fspro`) in FMOD Studio found in the `ZombieSiege/ZombieSiege_FMODProject` directory.

+3. **Set the built banks directory in FMOD Studio**
+   - Go to `Edit` > `Preferences` > `Build`.
+   - Set the `Build banks output directory` to `../Content/FMOD`.

+4. **Build the Banks**:
+   - Go to the `File` menu and select `Build...`.

+5. **Verify the Banks**:
+   - After building, ensure the `.bank` files are present in the `ZombieSiege/Content/FMOD/Desktop` directory.

+6. **Reload FMOD in Unreal Engine**:
+   - Open the Zombie Siege project in Unreal Engine.
+   - Navigate to the `FMOD` settings and click `Reload Banks` to ensure the latest banks are loaded.

+This process ensures that all FMOD audio assets are correctly built and integrated into the project.